PHP echo and print Functions

 Try it Yourself »

-The PHP print Statement
+The PHP print Function

-The print statement can be used with or without
+function can be used with or without

 parentheses: